dqx-translation-project/dqx-translation-project.github.io/docs/steamdeck.md

 - A Steam Deck booted into Desktop Mode
     - If you're in Gaming Mode (the default mode), press the "STEAM" button on your controller, select "Power" and select "Switch to Desktop"
 - Your Steam Deck must have an internet connection
-- [Recommended] GE-Proton9-5, which allows playing DQX's pre-rendered videos.
-DQX will work with an out of the box version of Proton, but will not render pre-rendered cutscenes without this version.
-See below for installation
+- [Required] GE-Proton10-26, which has support for Wine WOW64 mode and allows playing DQX's pre-rendered videos.

-## setting up GE-Proton9-5
+## setting up GE-Proton10-26

 - While in "Desktop Mode", select the "Application Launcher" button in the bottom left and open "Discover"